GreenmaskIO/greenmask/README.md

    * Testing framework and the way how to test
    * Metadata model passing
 * Write the Greenmask library for the Python
+* Reunion TableMeta and ColumnMeta with Table and Column types - if possible

 Models:
 * Error model